All About Urban and Regional Planners

 - Assess the feasibility of land use proposals and identify necessary changes.

-Below is a list of the skills most Urban and Regional Planners say are important on the job.
+These are the skills Urban and Regional Planners say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.